OptimusPrimeLogan/volvo-assessment/README.md

 # _The below comments are for the interview panel:_

+The project can be run as ``mvn clean spring-boot:run``

 The project is enriched with the following features:
 - Open API generator plugin is being used, which helps in generating the API backbone and transfer objects that can be used in backend development.
 - Swagger is enabled along with OpenAPI spec, once the server is up, go to http://localhost:8080/swagger-ui/index.html
 - Using micrometer data collection for observability metrics, the prometheus compatible metrics can be found http://localhost:8080/actuator/prometheus